 Research and development costs are incurred both through the utilization of our employees to create and develop new ideas and products as well as through engaging third parties to perform development activities under our coordination and management.
 We incurred approximately \$2.5 million and \$2.7 million in research and development costs for the years ended December 31, 2023 and 2022, respectively.
 These costs are recorded in selling, general and administrative ("SG&A") expenses on the consolidated statements of operations.
 Occasionally a customer may contract us to provide research and development of a product, for which we are compensated.
-We recognize the revenue when the project is completed and accepted by the customer and record the corresponding research and development activities for which we retain the rights to intellectual property.
+We recognize the revenue when the project is completed and accepted by the customer and record the corresponding research and development costs as cost of goods sold.
+Alternatively, outside parties may agree to fund certain research and development activities for which we retain the rights to intellectual property.
 Proceeds we receive under these arrangements are treated as a reduction of research and development costs included in SG&A expense.
 We received such reimbursable amounts of \$2.6 million and \$1.7 million during the years ended December 31, 2023 and 2022, respectively.